Skip Navigation

 Ancestry

-YFull is an ancestry platform that analyzes both your mitochondrial DNA and Y chromosome DNA to track your maternal and paternal heritage.
-This service normally costs $49, so it’s a substantial addition to the package.
+YFull is an ancestry platform that analyzes both your mitochondrial DNA and Y chromosome DNA (if applicable) to track your maternal and paternal heritage.
 If you don’t have a Y chromosome, however, YFull can only give you mitochondrial DNA tracing and not a full look at your ancestry.

-When our testers tried YFull, it was immediately overwhelming: instead of ancestors, they found strings of numbers and SNPs that seemed unrelated, disconnected trees with no references, and a complicated FAQ that requires substantial knowledge to navigate.
+When our testers tried YFull, it was immediately overwhelming: instead of ancestors, they found strings of numbers and genes that seemed unrelated, disconnected trees with no references, and a complicated FAQ that requires substantial knowledge to navigate.
+YFull makes reading Nebula’s dense genetic information feel like a walk in the park.
 If you have the genetics knowledge to decode a human phylogenetic tree, you might find YFull’s ancestry report easier to understand than our testers did, but it’s not designed for someone who’s just curious about where they come from.
+An alternative like AncestryDNA or 23andMe may be better if that’s the information you’d like to learn.

 Gene analysis

 Powered by gene.iobio, Nebula Genomics offers a click-and-hunt tool that lets you look at the fine detail of any gene in your genome.
-This gene analysis tool is so in-depth it could stand on its own.
-To use it, look up a gene by name or phenotype (what gets physically displayed like eye color), or you can pick from a panel pre-curated by Nebula Genomics.
+We really appreciate Nebula’s inclusion of this tool — it’s so in-depth that it could stand on its own.
+To use it, you can search a gene by name or phenotype (what gets physically displayed, like eye color or medical conditions), or you can pick from a panel pre-curated by Nebula Genomics.

 • High or moderate impact